cmelchior/jervis-ffb/docs/game-flow.md

   - [x] Catching the ball after a hand-off in the end zone
   - [x] Catching the ball after it bouncing into the end zone
   - [x] Catching the ball in the end zone after a throw-in
+  - [ ] Push player to scoring position during block, but blocker is knocked down.
   - [ ] Throw Team-mate.
 Player lands in the end zone
   - [ ] Chain push: Player with the ball is pushed into the end zone
   - [ ] Chain push: Player is pushed into the ball and picks it up.